Seifelbialy/Seifelbialy/README.md

 - 👋 Hi, I’m @Seifelbialy
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering and artificial intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...